 We follow AQA Specification A, studying the beliefs and practices of Christianity and Islam.
 We also study the following ethical themes from the perspectives of these two faiths: Relationships and Families, Religion and Life, Peace and Conflict, Crime and Punishment; and Human Rights and Social Justice.

 Since September 2016 we have been following the AQA Religious Studies A level course with a focus on Christianity, Philosophy of Religion and Ethics.

 Stretch & Challenge

 Our students are encouraged to enter competitions and take part in extension study such as Spirited Arts and Spirited Poetry, organised by NATRE (National Association of Teachers of Religious Education).
-There is also a weekly discussion group for pupils who wish to explore issues beyond what can be covered in lessons.
+There is also a Philosophy Club discussion group for pupils who wish to explore issues beyond what can be covered in lessons.
 Lower School Religious Studies classes produce Chapel assemblies on a range of issues arising from their studies or from current affairs.

 Trips & Visits

 The Department co-ordinates participation in Holocaust Memorial events, and has welcomed Holocaust survivors to speak at school as well as sending delegations of students to Auschwitz-Birkenau and Srebrenica in Bosnia.
 There are also opportunities to take part in visits co-ordinated with other departments such as the joint Classics and RS trip to Rome.
 Sixth formers are encouraged to take part in outreach events run by Theology and Religious Studies departments at various universities.

 In recent years students have gone on to read Theology, Philosophy and PPE at Oxford, Nottingham, Durham and Birmingham.